© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Walton Priory (site of) is a scheduled monument protected by Historic England under reference 1006029.
 View the official record →

-Walton Priory is a site of a medieval Augustinian priory located in Suffolk, England.
+Walton Priory is a site of a Benedictine priory located in Suffolk, England, founded in the eleventh century as a daughter house of the Benedictine monastery at Bury St Edmunds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006029.

 Walton Priory (site of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006029.